 Tapas in Spain is an art, but in Granada it is something out of this world.
 And if you ask me for those essential things to do in Granada, you can never miss going out for tapas in the city center.

-For those who don't know, the tapas in Granada works like this: you go to a bar, order a drink and with it you get a free tapa.
+For those who don't know it, the tapas in Granada works like this: you go to a bar, order a drink and with it they bring you a free tapa.
 It's that easy!
 In Granada's bars, ordering a drink is the equivalent of getting tapas.
-Cool, isn't it?
+It's cool, isn't it?
 In fact, you can have lunch and dinner based on tapas at ease and spending less money than in a restaurant.

 But the trick of tapas in Granada is to know where to go so that the quality of the tapas is powerful.
 There are bars where the tapas are simple and bars where they go all out.

 For example, there are places where with your drink you can choose the tapas, places where you will be assigned the ones you want and bars where as you order drinks the quality of the tapas you will be served will increase until you reach a point where you can get from paella to fried fish or a hamburger.

 Where to go out for tapas in Granada?

 My recommendations are: Taberna Gamboa (Calle Lepanto, 11), Los Diamantes (Calle Navas, 28), Bella Kurva (Calle San Jerónimo, 19), Bodegas Castañeda (Calle Almireceros 1-3), La Bella y la Bestia (Calle Cárcel Baja, 14) and La Sitarilla (Calle San Miguel Alta, 7).

 At the end of your tapas route, how about taking a stroll through the tablaos flamencos.
 If you are one of those who like to experience the city at sunset, Granada has a lot to offer at night and one of the best plans is undoubtedly to enjoy one of the best flamenco shows.

 8. Have a tea in the street of the Teterías (tea shops)